Scaramouche is thinking of a number. Can you work out from the clues above what this number is?

-The digits used to make this two digit number add up to nine
+The digits used to make this two digit number add up to thirteen

-If you add six to this number you will get a multiple of ten.
+If you add five to this number you will get a multiple of ten.

-When this number is divided by five the remainder is four.
+When this number is divided by five the remainder is nought.

 How did you use this starter?
 Can you suggest